Egypt teammates rally behind unsettled teammate Mohamed Salah before AFCON

 Hosts and title favourites Egypt were stunned by South Africa in the first knockout round two years later, conceding a late goal to lose 1-0.

-In Ivory Coast last year, Salah suffered a hamstring injury against Ghana and took no further part in the tournament.
-Egypt lost on penalties to the Democratic Republic of Congo in a last-16 clash.
+In the Ivory Coast last year, Salah suffered a hamstring injury against Ghana and took no further part in the tournament.
+Egypt lost on penalties to the Democratic Republic of the Congo in a last-16 clash.

-This year, Egypt boast an array of attacking talent with Salah, Omar Marmoush from Manchester City, Mostafa Mohamed of Nantes and Mahmoud ‘Trezeguet’ Hassan and Zizo from Cairo giants Al Ahly.
+This year, Egypt boast an array of attacking talent with Salah, Omar Marmoush from Manchester City, Mostafa Mohamed of Nantes and Mahmoud “Trezeguet” Hassan and Zizo from Cairo giants Al Ahly.

 Group B is the only one of the six in Morocco featuring two qualifiers for the 2026 World Cup, with Egypt and South Africa heading to the global showpiece in North America.